 Ms. Bekele-Thomas is a member of the Group of African Eminent Women, she is a recipient of the prestigious AU/DAF Award of “2015 Woman of Excellence” along with the President of Liberia and former President of Malawi.
 She was also honored in 2007 as recipient of the Living Legend Achiever’s Award in recognition of her service and leadership role in the promotion of sustainable human development globally, particularly in Africa.

 Ms. Bekele-Thomas holds a Master’s Degree and a Ph.D.
 Candidate Certificate in Economic Development, Monetary Economics and Econometrics from New York University (NYU).
 She is the author of several papers and monographs and she is fully bilingual in French and English.

 Resident Coordination in South Africa

-In South Africa, the Resident Representative of UNDP also acts as the Resident Co-ordinator, facilitating and coordinating the United Nations operational activities in South Africa.
-The Resident Coordinator Unit housed within UNDP supports the Resident Coordinator in the duties and responsibilities listed above.
+In South Africa, the Resident Coordinator facilitates and coordinates the United Nations operational activities in South Africa.
+The Resident Coordinator’s Office supports the Resident Coordinator in the duties and responsibilities listed above.

 There are 17 UN agencies and programmes represented in South Africa with offices in Pretoria.
 The Bretton Woods Institutions, the World Bank, the International Monetary Fundand the International Finance Corporation, also have offices in Gauteng.
 Most of the UN agencies are housed in the UN House located in Pretoria.
 Substantially, three Thematic Interagency groups (HIV/AIDS, Integrated Sustainable Rural Development and Regional Integration) ensure coordination.